GabeScott/standard-works-vault/General Conference/1997 April - “Bishop, Help!”.md

 A bishop (or branch president) has many duties.
 As the president of the Aaronic Priesthood, he personally oversees the programs and activities of the young men and young women in the ward.
 He and his counselors interview each one each year.
 They give special attention to teaching correct principles.
 Always they encourage our youth to prepare for the covenants they will make in the temple.

 As the presiding high priest, the bishop gives direction to all quorums, auxiliaries, activities, and programs in the ward.
 Calls to ward positions are under his direction.
-So is home teaching and visiting teaching, and the performing of ordinances like baptism.
+So are home teaching and visiting teaching, and the performing of ordinances like baptism.
 Assisted in all of this by his counselors, he is responsible for sacrament meeting and for the teaching of the gospel in all classes in the ward.
 The bishopric also directs all of the other meetings of the ward, including the priesthood executive committee and the ward council.

-The bishopric is also responsible for monitoring the Church service time of all ward members serving under their direction.
+The bishopric is also responsible for monitoring the Church-service time of all ward members serving under their direction.
 Knowing the circumstances of the ward, they determine the appropriate balance of ward meetings and activities and the time remaining for families.
 They are also conscious of the purpose of our Sunday consolidated meeting schedule, which was not established to give time for more Sabbath meetings but to allow increased time for families to be together and for individual gospel study and service.

 The bishopric (or branch presidency) is also in charge of unit finances.
 They receive tithes and offerings, oversee the unit budget and expenditures, remit funds, and see that records are properly kept.
 The bishop is the judge who determines how Church commodities and funds are used to provide for the temporal needs of the members.
 He is also responsible for seeking out the poor and the needy.